emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
 1. Site looks good + works well on mobile. ✔️
 1. Uses custom version of vidstack player. 🟡
 1. Site does not have watch parties. ❌

 ***
-## FilmCave
-### Score: 13/20
-1. Has movies, TV, anime, 1080p, but no subtitles, or adjustable quality. 🟡
-1. 6+ sources but does not auto-switch if ones fails. ❌
-1. Site does have episode auto-next on (non-embed, first player). ✔️
-1. Sites UI is fine but has room for improvement. 🟡
-1. The site has watch lists + continue watching, and you can login to sync them across devices. ✔️
-1. Has decent sorting options but is otherwise lacking content discoverability options. 🟡
-1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
-1. Site looks good + works well on mobile. ✔️
-1. Site does have a custom player. ✔️
-1. Site does not have watch parties. ❌

-***